Sphinx2022/.github/profile/README.md

 ## A bit of history

 After having decided an approach to follow for the Lifeware's challenge, consisting in using machine learning (regression algs.) to determine an equation from input / outputs.
 Because the team did not have huge experience with AI, after some attempts the team decided to pass to the FOS challenge.
+Even if some aspects could not be faced in detail due to the reduced amount of time, a prototype with a simple behaviour has been developed.

+## The software